 II.
 MODEL DESCRIPTION

-In order to apply TE to Shakespeare’s work, the original written form of MAAN was divided first into its 17 natural scene, and then into sub-scenes (66 in all).
+In order to apply TE to Shakespeare’s work, the original written form of MAAN was divided according to its 17 natural scenes, and then into sub-scenes (66 in all).
 The sub-scene division was necessary in order to reflect character entrances and departures from the stage, signifying natural divisions in the dialog.
-In this formulations characters are represented as nodes, while interactions between characters are represented as edges.
+In this formulation, characters are represented as nodes, while interactions between characters are represented as edges.
 All characters present in a given sub-scene were given credit for their participation with each other in the form of unit-weight edges.
 The pairwise interactions between all participants within all sub-scenes of a scene were then summed, providing the weight of the edge between them (such as that displayed in FIG. 1 for the total play) before being converted to boolean values of either present or absent for use in TE measurements (FIG. 3).
 TE was calculated via

 T